G-Taxonomy-Workgroup/GPSE/README.md

 ## Citation

-If you find this work useful, please cite our paper
+If you find this work useful, please cite our paper:

 ```bibtex
 @InProceedings{pmlr-v235-canturk24a,